Fast Contact-Implicit Model-Predictive Control: Related Work

-Our CI-MPC framework relies on efficient evaluations of contact dynamics.
-The classic approach for simulating rigid-body systems that experience contact is a velocity-based time-stepping scheme that optimizes an LCP.
-The LCP's solution produces a one-step simulation of rigid-body systems that experience hard contact.
-This problem can be efficiently optimized using pivoting-based techniques \cite{drumwright2015rapidly}, such as Lemke's algorithm \cite{cottle2009linear}, or path-following methods \cite{kojima1991unified}.
-Implementations of pivoting methods can be found in general LCP solvers such as PATH \cite{dirkse1995path}, or contact-dynamics simulators including DART \cite{lee2018dart}.
-Pivoting approaches enforce strict complementarity at each iteration, frequently resulting in non-differentiable solution points.
-While it is possible to compute subgradients of the solution in these situations, optimization using these subgradients becomes much more difficult.
-In contrast, path-following methods relax the complementarity constraints, and can return smooth gradients.
+\diff{The classic approach for simulating rigid-body dynamics with contact interactions is a velocity-based time-stepping scheme formulated as a linear complementarity problem (LCP).
+The LCP searches for the next state of the system while enforcing impact and friction constraints.
+Solvers for this class of problems utilize pivoting methods \cite{drumwright2015rapidly}, such as Lemke's algorithm \cite{cottle2009linear}, or interior-point methods \cite{kojima1991unified}.
+Implementations of pivoting methods can be found in general-purpose LCP solvers such as PATH \cite{dirkse1995path}, or physics engines including: Bullet \cite{coumans2019} and DART \cite{lee2018dart}.}

+\diff{Derivatives of LCP-based contact dynamics can be efficiently computing using implicit differentiation \cite{dini1907lezioni}.
+However, the quality of these results is dependent on the method employed for optimization.
+Pivoting approaches enforce strict complementarity at each iteration, returning solutions at non-differentiable points.
+As a consequence, this differentiation will return subgradients that make, typically efficient, second-order optimization slower and less reliable.
+In contrast, interior-point methods relax the complementarity constraints at each iteration, only converging in the limit.
+These intermediate results can be implicitly differentiated to return smooth gradients \cite{howell2022dojo}.
+Alternative approaches for computing gradients for contact dynamics include utilizing auto-differentiation tools \cite{heiden2020neuralsim} and analyzing the LCP solution to select subgradients \cite{werling2021fast}.}

-For trajectory generation, the LCP problem's contraints have been directly used to encode contact dynamics with collocation techniques in large nonlinear programs in order to optimize trajectories without pre-specified mode sequences for locomotion and simple manipulation tasks \cite{posa2014direct}.
-Subsequent work improved this approach by introducing higher-order integrators for the dynamics (\ref{manipulator_euler}) and a numerically robust, exact $\ell_1$-penalty for handling the complementarity constraints \cite{manchester2020variational}.
-Alternative gradient-based approaches that utilize simulator rollouts differentiate through the solution of a one-step LCP \cite{de2018end,werling2021fast}.
+\diff{In addition to simulation, contact dynamics represented as LCPs have been utilized for planning.
+Collocation approaches \cite{stryk1993numerical} directly encode the LCP problem as as constraints in order to enforce contact dynamics, along with an objective specifying desired behavior, in a large non-convex problem \cite{posa2014direct}.} This approach enables the optimizer to plan without pre-specified mode sequences for locomotion and simple manipulation tasks.
+Subsequent work improved this approach by introducing higher-order integrators for the dynamics and a numerically robust, exact $\ell_1$-penalty for handling the complementarity constraints \cite{manchester2020variational}. \diff{Alternative rollout-based approaches utilize LCPs for forward simulation and subsequently differentiate through the solution of one-step dynamics in order to compute derivatives for gradient-based optimization \cite{de2018end,werling2021fast}.}